-An increase in net sales of US\$53.6 million or 13.6% was recorded for the year with a total amount of US\$447.0 million in 2010 compared to US\$393.4 million in 2009.
-The substantial growth in sales was mainly attributable to broadening innovative and quality product offerings and marketing initiatives, increased clientele and market share.
+A decrease in net sales of US\$23.6 million or 5.3% was recorded for the year with a total amount of US\$423.4 million in 2011 compared to US\$447.0 million in 2010.
+The decrease was due to the lower sales of the middle price products as a result of the recessionary environment in the U.S. and the U.K..

-Gross profit increased 11.5% to US\$133.4 million from US\$119.6 million in 2009.
-The gross profit margin percentage was slightly decreased to 29.8% from 30.4% in 2009, mainly due to rising material costs, labour rates, and higher ocean freight cost, together with the strong Renminbi.
+Gross profit decreased by 21.0% to US\$105.4 million from US\$133.4 million in 2010.
+The gross profit margin decreased to 24.9% from 29.8% in 2010, mainly due to rising material costs, labour rates, together with the strong Renminbi.
+We strived to improve our productivity and passed on the cost increases to our customers with a view to offsetting the impact of the rising costs.
+However, as we could not pass on the cost increases completely to our customers, the rising costs have resulted in lower profit margin.

-Compared to US\$88.0 million in 2009, total operating expenses were recorded at US\$97.2 million in 2010, as a result of the increased variable expenses in distribution, selling and marketing, and also the additional spending on new business initiatives.
+Compared to US\$97.2 million in 2010, total operating expenses were recorded at US\$100.0 million in 2011, as a result of the increased selling and marketing expenses to promote our branded products, and also the additional spending on new business initiatives.